Research Partners

 🎯 Description:

-Pursued a PhD at Nanyang Technological University (NTU), Singapore, funded by Rolls-Royce @ NTU Corporate Lab.
-The research focused on in-situ monitoring and modeling of robotic abrasive belt grinding using machine learning techniques.
-A complementary-strategy-based sensor integration approach was developed for real-time monitoring, enabling weld seam removal and tool wear detection through machine vision, ML, and deep learning techniques.
-A mathematical modeling framework based on soft computing and regression methods was proposed to predict surface roughness outcomes.
+Doctoral research conducted at Nanyang Technological University (NTU), Singapore, funded by the Rolls-Royce @ NTU Corporate Lab.
+The study focused on in-situ monitoring and modeling of robotic abrasive belt grinding processes using machine learning methodologies.
+A sensor integration strategy was developed to enable real-time monitoring, facilitating weld seam removal and tool wear detection through machine vision, ML, and deep learning techniques.
+A predictive framework using soft computing and regression models was proposed to estimate surface roughness.

-The research contributed to aerospace manufacturing automation goals and involved active student mentoring, lab demonstrations, and multiple high-impact journal publications.
+The research advanced automation in aerospace manufacturing and included responsibilities in student mentoring, laboratory demonstrations, and contributions to peer-reviewed journal publications.

 👨🏫 Focus Areas:

-• ML and DL for weld seam/tool wear prediction
+• Machine learning for weld seam/tool wear detection

 A*STAR Logo